ombulabs/blog/_posts/2020-07-10-removing-negative-words.markdown

 This issue has resurfaced with recent events and, at OmbuLabs, we believe it is important to take it seriously.
 It is past time to remove negative words from our codebase.
 We have started taking the necessary steps to rename "master" branches to "main", as well as (and perhaps more importantly) remove any reference to the term "slave" and replace "whitelist / blacklist" with "allowlist / blocklist".
 Our team is actively working on that.

 But we understand that is not enough.
-This is not an action that effects change in its own.
+This is not an action that will solve racism by itself.
 It's part of a larger commitment.
 In this article, I'll explain the context and motivation for this change and how it fits with our core values and log term vision as a company.

 <!--more-->